-The model lessons were those that are now available in Teaching to the Standards Math and Teaching to the Standards Science.
-Math skills included solving an algebraic equation, graphing (data analysis), points on a plane (geometry), and computing the next dollar amount.
-Science included earth, waters, chemistry, and biology.
+The model lessons were those that are now available in Teaching to the Standards: Math and Teaching to the Standards: Science.
+Math skills included solving an algebraic equation, graphing (data analysis), identifying points on a plane (geometry), and computing the next dollar amount.
+Science included Earth's waters, Earth's history, chemistry, and microbiology.
 These specific skills were chosen in consultation with general education curriculum experts as ones that would be pivotal to the overall content standards.
 In math, teachers received stories for teaching each math concept, the graphic organizers needed to complete the response (e.g., the "equation prompt" in algebra), and the written lesson plans.
 In science, the teachers received the materials needed to conduct the experiment, science vocabulary flashcards, the written lesson plans, and student response boards.

-Measurement of the Dependent Variables
+Measurement of the dependent variables